intership-projects-tiven/AdTaskAi/README.md

 # Internship Challenge - Single Page Website

 **Project Overview:**
 This project was developed as part of an internship challenge, requiring the conversion of a Figma design into a fully responsive, real-world web page.
-While it is not pixel-perfect, the final result looks good enough and demonstrates my ability to translate Figma mockups into functional websites.
+While it is not pixel-perfect, the final result demonstrates my ability to translate Figma mockups into functional websites.
 I also learned new techniques while working on this project.

 **Key Features:**